-When banks create new money and pump it into the economy through personal loans and credit cards it causes a ‘boom’ that creates jobs and encourages businesses to expand.
-But because the boom is all fuelled by debt, sooner or later it causes the crash that sends businesses bankrupt and causes millions to lose their jobs.
+If banks create enough new money and pump it into the economy through personal loans and credit cards it can cause a ‘boom’ that creates jobs and encourages businesses to expand.
+But because these booms are fuelled by increasing personal debt rather than increase in income, sooner or later they have to end, and when they do a recession occurs that makes businesses bankrupt and people lose their jobs.
 The current money system is bad for business and jobs.

 1. Money creation by the banks creates an artificial boom

-The last big boom was fuelled by people spending money that they’d borrowed, with every extra loan creating brand new money.
+Economic booms can be fuelled by people spending money that they have borrowed, with every extra loan creating brand new money.
 By creating money in this way, banks doubled the amount of money in the 10 years running up to the financial crisis.
-When so much new money is being created and put into the economy, it feels like everyone is getting richer and can spend more.
-Businesses sell more, take on more staff, and can borrow more in order to expand.
+When so much new money is being created and put into the economy, it feels like everyone is getting richer – house prices increase, leading to feelings of increased wealth (and therefore spending) amongst home owners.
+Meanwhile easy access to credit encourages people to spend money they don’t have.
+Consequently businesses sell more, take on more staff, and can borrow more in order to expand.

 2. Eventually the debt becomes too much and the boom turns into bust

 All of this newly created money has to be repaid.
-Eventually the burden of debt becomes too high.
-Spending in the economy goes down as more and more of people’s income is swallowed up by debt.
-But worse still, because this money is based on debt, when it is repaid it disappears.
+Spending in the economy goes down as more and more of people’s incomes are swallowed up by repayments on debt.
+But worse still, because this money was created by banks, when it is repaid it disappears.
 It is not re-circulated or reinvested: it literally disappears.
-So if the banks don’t make new loans to replace this money, the money supply shrinks and we go in to recession.
+If the banks don’t make new loans to replace this money, the money supply shrinks.
+Lower amounts of money circulating tends to lead to lower demand for goods and services, and we go in to recession.

 It’s difficult to run a business well when recessions are caused by the banking system every few years.
-Most businesses need a stable economy so that they can grow, rather than debt-fuelled booms followed by busts.
+Businesses that are well run may go bust simply because of a financial crisis or recession caused by the banking system.
+Most businesses need a stable economy so that they can grow steadily, rather than debt-fuelled booms followed by busts.